hkotb/xprotcas/README.md

     .   .   .
     .   .   .
     .   .   .
     │   │   └── "patch_Y"                       # List of residues in the Yth patch.
 This is the patch extracted in the Yth iteration of the pipeline.
 Y is also the last iteration when the pipeline managed to extract a patch.
-It may equal to --number_of_iterations, but broblems might happen like centrality algorithm didn't converge or found a null graph which stops the pipeline from iterating.
+It may equal to --number_of_iterations, but problems might happen like centrality algorithm didn't converge or found a null graph which stops the pipeline from iterating.

 ##### Example:
 ```